Hating the Germans and other things Brits should just let go of now

 Hating the Germans

-It’s more than 80 years since the start of World War 2, so maybe – just maybe – it’s time to bury the hatchet.
+It’s more than 80 years since the start of World War Two, so maybe – just maybe – it’s time to bury the hatchet.
 Also our rivalry increasingly feels one-sided, which is no fun.
 Let’s start afresh and celebrate all the things the Germans excel at: beer gardens, sausage goods and the terrifyingly exhilarating free-for-all that is the autobahn.

-The Winter Olympics
+Failing at the Winter Olympics

 Taking soap opera plots seriously